HSA/FSA

 What Is a Theragun Massage Gun?

 These devices are designed to deliver the benefits of a massage — targeted relief for muscle tension and soreness — but in a portable and versatile package.
-From percussive massage guns to vibrating wands and shiatsu-style devices, these gadgets come in many shapes and sizes, but with a single goal: to address discomfort and help you relax.
+From percussive massage guns to vibrating wands and shiatsu-style devices, these gadgets come in many shapes and sizes, but with a single goal: to address discomfort and help you recover.

 What makes the Theragun unique